-St Mary was founded as a Chapel of Ease for Altham parish church in 1546, rebuilt in 1763 and extended in 1828.
+St James was founded as a Chapel of Ease for Altham parish church in 1546, rebuilt in 1763 and extended in 1828.

 The church of the Holy Redeemer is unique in two ways.
 It was the first parish church to be built in York after the Second World War, and stones from the ancient church of St Mary the Elder, Bishophill have been skillfully by the architect George Pace.